 Be it your newly slowed blood circulation, the extra weight you are carrying or extra pressure placed on your nerves, when leg cramps strike in pregnancy it can be extremely painful.

-As well as ensuring you are well hydrated getting all the nutrients you need in your diet so baby doesn’t leave you depleted, taking a short walk or stretching before bed can help with circulation, according to Parents.
+As well as ensuring you are well hydrated and getting all the nutrients you need in your diet so baby doesn’t leave you depleted, taking a short walk or stretching before bed can help with circulation.

 Your growing uterus needs more room so it is not just your bladder that feels the pressure, but your stomach too.